Jobians/Bota/variables.md

 - `$text` - contains the text message or callback data, if it exists
 - `$callback_id` - contains the unique identifier of the callback query
 - `$message_id` - contains the unique identifier of the message
+- `$parameters` - an array containing the parameters of the command
+- `$command` - contains the first parameter of the command, which is typically the command itself
+- `$params` - contains the second parameter of the command, if it exists

 You can use these variables to access information about the incoming message or callback query, such as the chat ID, user ID, and message text.
 You can also use these variables to send a response back to the user, for example, by using the `$chat_id` variable to send a message to the chat.